neilsteven1997/cybersecurity/writeups/c2-detection-command-and-carol-tryhackme-advent-of-cyber-day-22-2025-12-26.md

 * **No direct connections:** This identifies complex communication chains where traffic does not follow a direct path, potentially indicating the use of proxies or more sophisticated, indirect C2 channels.

+### Connection Info
-### Connection InfoWhile Threat Modifiers focus on behavior, the **Connection Info** section provides the raw metadata of the traffic.
+While Threat Modifiers focus on behavior, the **Connection Info** section provides the raw metadata of the traffic.
 This data helps analysts verify the technical details of the suspected breach.

 * **Connection count:** High frequency is a hallmark of "strobe" or "beaconing" behavior.
 A massive number of connections to a single IP over a short period suggests an automated heartbeat rather than human activity.